mehtaharsh16/daniel.feldroy.com/posts/whats-the-ultimate-reason-for-working-at-octopus-energy-part-2.md

 On November 16, 2020, I started my first day of employment at [Octopus Energy](https://octopusenergy.com/).
 A few days ago [I discussed reasons why I enjoy my work and colleagues](/posts/whats-the-best-thing-about-working-for-octopus-energy-part-1/).
 In this article I explain the ultimate reason I work for Octopus Energy.

-## Waking Up
+## A Realization

 One day in Autumn of 2020, while considering new employment, I was talking to a number of potential employers.
 Several organizations stood out above all others.

 They stood out because they both had a mission to address [global climate change](https://en.wikipedia.org/wiki/Climate_change).

-And that woke me up.

-Never before had I realized I could use all my talents and skills to literally make the planet a better place.
+Now I realized I could use all my talents and skills to literally make the planet a better place.

 ## Concerns About Climate change